bigscience-workshop/biomedical/README.md

 Huggingface's BigScience🌸 initative is an open scientific collaboration of nearly 600 researchers from 50 countries and 250 institutions who collaborate on various projects within the natural language processing (NLP) space to broaden accessibility of language datasets while working on challenging scientific questions around language modeling.
 <!--- @Natasha From the Data_sourcing wiki  --->

 We are running a **Biomedical Datasets hackathon** to centralize many NLP datasets in the biological and medical space.
-Biological data is often diverse, so a unified location that joins multiple sources while preserving the data closest to the original form can greatly help accessbility.
+Biological data is diverse, so a unified location that joins multiple sources while preserving the data closest to the original form can greatly help accessbility.

 ## Goals of this hackathon

 Our goal is to **enable easy programatic access to these datasets** using Huggingface's (🤗) [`datasets` library](https://huggingface.co/docs/datasets/).
 To do this, we propose a unified schema for dataset extraction, with the intention of implementing as many biomedical datasets as possible to enable **reproducibility in data processing**.

-We are leveraging the 🤗 **Community Hub** in order to centralize these scripts so that practioners and researchers have easy access to these tools with a simple API.

-There are two broad categories of biomedical datasets:
+There are two broad licensing categories for biomedical datasets:

-##### 1. Publically licensed data
-##### 2. Externally licensed data
+##### 1. Public Data (Public Domain, Creative Commons, Apache 2.0, etc.)
+##### 2. External Data Use Agreements (PhysioNet, i2b2/n2c2, etc.)

 We will accept data-loading scripts for either type; please see the [FAQs](#FAQs) for more explicit details on what we propose.